Alpha-gal syndrome is a type of food allergy. It makes people allergic to red meat and other products made from mammals.

-The Lone Star tick is found predominantly in the southeastern United States, and most cases of alpha-gal syndrome are reported in the south, east and central United States.
-The condition appears to be spreading farther north and west, however, as deer carry the Lone Star tick to new parts of the country.
+The Lone Star tick is found mainly in the southeastern United States.
+Most cases of alpha-gal syndrome are reported in the south, east and central United States.
+But the condition appears to be spreading farther north and west.
+Deer are carrying the Lone Star tick to new parts of the country.
 Other types of ticks carry alpha-gal molecules in different parts of the world.
-Alpha-gal syndrome also has been diagnosed in parts of Europe, Australia, Asia, South Africa, and South and Central America.
+Alpha-gal syndrome has been diagnosed in parts of Europe, Australia, Asia, South Africa, and South and Central America.

-Signs and symptoms of an alpha-gal allergic reaction are often delayed compared with other food allergies.
-Most reactions to common food allergens — peanuts or shellfish, for example — happen within minutes of exposure.
-In alpha-gal syndrome, reactions usually appear about three to six hours after exposure.
-Red meat, such as beef, pork or lamb; organ meats; and products made from mammals, such as gelatins or dairy products, can cause a reaction.
+The symptoms of an alpha-gal allergic reaction usually take longer to start compared with those of other food allergies.
+Most reactions to common food allergens — peanuts or shellfish, for example — happen within minutes after you are exposed to them.
+In alpha-gal syndrome, reactions usually appear about 3 to 6 hours after you are exposed.
+Foods that can cause a reaction include:

-Doctors think the time delay between eating red meat and developing an allergic reaction may be one reason alpha-gal syndrome was not understood at first.
-For example, a possible connection between a T-bone steak with dinner and hives at midnight was far from obvious.
+The time delay between eating meat products and getting an allergic reaction may be one reason alpha-gal syndrome was not understood at first.
+For example, a possible connection between a T-bone steak with dinner and hives at midnight is far from clear.

 When to see a doctor

-Seek emergency medical treatment if you have symptoms of a serious allergic reaction that causes trouble breathing, called anaphylaxis, such as:
+Get emergency medical treatment if you have symptoms of a serious allergic reaction that causes trouble breathing, called anaphylaxis, such as:

-Most people who develop alpha-gal syndrome in the U.S. develop the condition when a Lone Star tick bites them.
+Most people with alpha-gal syndrome in the U.S. get the condition when a Lone Star tick bites them.
 Bites from other types of ticks can lead to the condition too.
 These other ticks cause alpha-gal syndrome in parts of Europe, Australia, Asia, South Africa, and South and Central America.

-Ticks that cause alpha-gal syndrome are believed to carry alpha-gal molecules from the blood of the animals they commonly bite, such as cows and sheep.
-When a carrier tick bites a human, the tick injects alpha-gal into the person's body.
+Experts think the ticks that cause alpha-gal syndrome carry alpha-gal molecules.
+These come from the blood of the animals they usually bite, such as cows and sheep.
+When a tick that carries these molecules bites a human, the tick sends alpha-gal into the person's body.

-For unknown reasons, some people have such a strong immune response to these molecules.
+For unknown reasons, some people have a strong immune response to these molecules.
 The body makes proteins called antibodies.
 These antibodies target alpha-gal as something the immune system needs to clear out.
-The response is so strong that people with this allergy can no longer eat red meat or products made from mammals without a mild to severe allergic reaction.
-People who are exposed to many tick bites over time may develop more-severe symptoms.
+The response is so strong that people with this allergy can no longer eat red meat.
+They cannot eat any foods made from mammals without having an allergic reaction.
+People who get many tick bites over time may develop worse symptoms.

 The cancer drug cetuximab

-Doctors don't yet know why some people develop alpha-gal syndrome after exposure and others don't.
-The condition mostly occurs in the southeastern United States and parts of New York, New Jersey and New England.
-You're at increased risk if you live or spend time in these regions and:
+Health care providers don't yet know why some people get alpha-gal syndrome after exposure and others don't.
+The condition mostly happens in the south, east and central United States.
+You're at higher risk if you live or spend time in these regions and:

-- Have received multiple Lone Star tick bites
+- Have gotten multiple Lone Star tick bites.

 In the past 20 to 30 years, the Lone Star tick has been found in large numbers as far north as Maine.
-This tick also has been found as far west as central Texas and Oklahoma in the United States.
+This tick also has been found as far west as central Texas and Oklahoma.

-Alpha-gal syndrome can also occur in other parts of the world.
+Alpha-gal syndrome also happens in other parts of the world.
 This includes parts of Europe, Australia, Asia, South Africa, and South and Central America.
-In those places, bites from certain types of ticks also appear to increase your risk of the condition.
+In those places, bites from certain types of ticks also appear to raise the risk of the condition.

-- Swelling of the throat that makes it difficult to breathe
+- Swelling of the throat that makes it hard to breathe.

-- A severe drop in blood pressure (shock)
+- A serious drop in blood pressure, called shock.

-The best way to prevent alpha-gal syndrome is to avoid areas where ticks live, especially wooded, bushy areas with long grass.
-You can decrease your risk of getting alpha-gal syndrome with some simple precautions:
+The best way to prevent alpha-gal syndrome is to avoid areas where ticks live.
+Be careful in wooded, bushy areas with long grass.
+You can lower your risk of getting alpha-gal syndrome by following some simple tips:

 - Cover up.
-Dress to protect yourself when you're in wooded or grassy areas, wear shoes, long pants tucked into your socks, a long-sleeved shirt, a hat and gloves.
-Try to stick to trails and avoid walking through low bushes and long grass.
-Keep your dog on a leash.
+Dress to protect yourself when you're in wooded or grassy areas.
+Wear shoes, long pants tucked into your socks, a long-sleeved shirt, a hat and gloves.
+Also try to stick to trails and avoid walking through low bushes and long grass.
+If you have a dog, keep it on a leash too.

-- Use insect repellents.
-Apply insect repellent with a 20% or higher concentration of DEET to your skin.
+- Use bug spray.
+Apply insect repellent with a 20% or higher concentration of the ingredient DEET to your skin.
 If you're a parent, put the bug spray on your children.
 Avoid their hands, eyes and mouths.
 Keep in mind that chemical repellents can be toxic, so follow directions carefully.
-Apply products with permethrin to clothing or buy pre-treated clothing.
+Apply products with the ingredient permethrin to clothing, or buy pre-treated clothing.

 - Do your best to tick-proof your yard.
 Clear brush and leaves where ticks live.
 Keep woodpiles in sunny areas.

 - Check yourself, your children and your pets for ticks.
-Be especially vigilant after spending time in wooded or grassy areas.
+Be watchful after you spend time in wooded or grassy areas.

 - It's helpful to shower as soon as you come indoors.
-Ticks often remain on your skin for hours before attaching themselves.
-Showering and using a washcloth might remove unattached ticks.
+Ticks often stay on your skin for hours before they attach themselves.
+Shower and use a washcloth to try to remove any ticks.

-- Remove a tick as soon as possible with tweezers.
+- Remove a tick with tweezers as soon as possible.
 Gently grasp the tick near its head or mouth.
-Don't squeeze or crush the tick, but pull carefully and steadily.
+Don't squeeze or crush the tick.
+Pull it off with a careful, steady grip.
 Once you've removed the entire tick, throw it out.
 Put on an antiseptic where it bit you.
 That can help prevent an illness.

-Doctors can diagnose alpha-gal syndrome using a combination of your personal history and certain medical tests.
+Health care providers can diagnose alpha-gal syndrome based on your personal history and certain medical tests.

-Additional tests used in the evaluation of alpha-gal syndrome may include:
+Other tests used to diagnose alpha-gal syndrome may include:

-- Blood test.
+- A blood test.
 A blood test can confirm and measure the amount of alpha-gal antibodies in your bloodstream.
 This is the key test for diagnosis of alpha-gal syndrome.

-- Skin test.
-Doctors prick your skin and expose it to small amounts of substances extracted from commercial or fresh red meat.
-If you're allergic, you develop a raised bump (hive) at the test site on your skin.
-Your doctor or allergist may also test your skin for an allergic reaction to individual types of red meat because there are different kinds of allergies to meat.
+- A skin test.
+A health care provider pricks your skin and exposes it to small amounts of substances taken from commercial or fresh red meat.
+If you're allergic, you get a raised bump called a hive at the test site on your skin.
+Your provider or allergist also may test your skin for an allergic reaction to certain types of red meat.
+That's because there are different kinds of allergies to meat.

-As with any food allergy, alpha-gal syndrome treatment involves avoiding the foods that cause your reaction.
-Always check the ingredient labels on store-bought foods to make sure they don't contain red meat or meat-based ingredients, such as beef, pork, lamb, organ meats or gelatins.
 Check soup stock cubes, gravy packages and flavor ingredients in prepackaged products.
-Ask your doctor or allergist for a list of foods to avoid, including meat extracts used in flavoring.
-The names of some ingredients make them difficult to recognize as meat based.
+Ask your health care provider or allergist for a list of foods to avoid, including meat extracts used in flavoring.
+The names of some meat-based ingredients make them easy to miss.

-Use extra caution when you eat at restaurants and social gatherings.
-Many people don't understand the seriousness of an allergic food reaction, and few realize meat allergies even exist.
-Even a small amount of red meat can cause a severe reaction.
+Be extra careful when you eat at restaurants and social get-togethers.
+Many people don't understand how serious an allergic food reaction can be.
+And few people know that meat allergies exist.
+Even a small amount of red meat can cause a serious reaction.

-If you are at all worried that a food may contain something you're allergic to, don't try it.
-Come prepared to social events to avoid risk of exposure.
-For example, if you're attending a party where guests prepare food on a shared cooking surface, bring your own precooked food.
+If you're worried that a food may contain something you're allergic to, don't try it.
+Do what you can to lower your risk.
+For example, you could bring your own food to a party if guests are making food on a shared cooking surface.

-For a severe allergic reaction, you may need an emergency injection of epinephrine and a visit to the emergency room.
-Many people with allergies carry an epinephrine autoinjector (EpiPen, Auvi-Q, others).
-This device is a syringe and concealed needle that injects a single dose of medication when pressed against the thigh.
-Once you've been diagnosed with alpha-gal syndrome, your doctor or allergist likely will prescribe an epinephrine autoinjector.
+For a serious allergic reaction, you may need a shot of epinephrine and emergency care.
+Many people with allergies carry a device called an epinephrine auto-injector.
+It's a syringe and concealed needle that injects a single dose of medication when you press it against your thigh.
+If you've been diagnosed with alpha-gal syndrome, your doctor or allergist likely will prescribe an epinephrine auto-injector.

-Symptoms of alpha-gal syndrome may lessen or even disappear over time if you don't get any more bites from ticks that carry alpha-gal.
+Symptoms of alpha-gal syndrome may lessen or even disappear over time.
+This is especially true if you don't get any more bites from ticks that carry alpha-gal.
 Some people with this condition can eat mammal food products again after 1 to 2 years if they don't get any more tick bites.

 Preparing for an appointment

 To get the most from your appointment, it's a good idea to be well prepared.
-Here's some information to help you get ready for your appointment and to know what to expect from your doctor.
+Here are some tips to help you talk with your health care provider.

-- Description of your symptoms.
-Be ready to tell your doctor what happened after you ate red meat, including how long it took for a reaction to occur.
-Be prepared to describe the type of red meat you ate as well as the portion size.
+- Write down your symptoms.
+Be ready to tell your provider what happened after you ate red meat.
+Include how long it took for a reaction to happen.
+Be prepared to describe the type and amount of red meat you ate.

 - Make a list of all medications you're taking.
 Include vitamins or supplements.

-- Take a family member or friend along, if possible.
-Sometimes it can be difficult to recall all the information provided to you during an appointment.
+- Take a family member or friend along if you can.
+Sometimes it can be hard to recall all the information your provider gives you during an appointment.
 Someone who comes with you may remember something you missed or forgot.